osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/PowerBI/README.md

 1. The connector should be available as "OSIsoft Cloud Services Sample (Beta)" in the category "Online Services"
 1. Select it and click "Connect"
 1. If using the connector for the first time, you may get another warning regarding untrusted connectors
-1. When prompted for a URL, enter the API URL to get data from, like `https://dat-b.osisoft.com/api/v1/Tenants/{tenantid}/Namespaces/`
+1. When prompted for what URL settings to use,
+   - OCS URI: This should be the base url of OSIsoft Cloud Services, like `https://dat-b.osisoft.com`
+   - API URL Path: This should be the API endpoint path and parameters to use, like `/api/v1/Tenants/{tenantId}/Namespaces/`
+   - Timeout: Optionally, define a timeout in seconds for the request, usually only necessary for extremely large queries.
+By default, the timeout is 100 seconds.
 1. Click OK, and you will be prompted to login if you have not already, using an organizational account
 1. Once logged in, the Power Query Editor should open with the results.